curl/curl/docs/libcurl/curl_easy_setopt.md

 ## CURLOPT_SSL_VERIFYHOST

-Verify the host name in the SSL certificate.
+Verify the hostname in the SSL certificate.
 See CURLOPT_SSL_VERIFYHOST(3)

 ## CURLOPT_DOH_SSL_VERIFYHOST

-Verify the host name in the DoH (DNS-over-HTTPS) SSL certificate.
+Verify the hostname in the DoH (DNS-over-HTTPS) SSL certificate.
 See CURLOPT_DOH_SSL_VERIFYHOST(3)

 ## CURLOPT_PROXY_SSL_VERIFYHOST

-Verify the host name in the proxy SSL certificate.
+Verify the hostname in the proxy SSL certificate.
 See CURLOPT_PROXY_SSL_VERIFYHOST(3)

 ## CURLOPT_SSL_VERIFYPEER